 Major Courses and Catalog

-In addition to successful completion of the university's core curriculum, the Bachelor of Arts in Humanities: Linguistics degree requires the following courses:
+In addition to completing the university's core curriculum, the Bachelor of Arts in Humanities degree with a Linguistics concentration requires the following classes:

 - ENG-319 Advanced Grammar (3 credit hours)